rahulsemwal/ohmRenderJs/README.md

   - Understand all about DOM with noscript disable
   - Understand All about DOM with noscript enabled
   - Understand Window.document
+  - Understand new DOM concept of web from W3c, so that we can code with updated concept of DOM and browsers.
   - Find a best pattern and ideation to create a flexible javascript library
   - First Goal: Implement vanilla javascript for JavaScript lovers which include data binding, event handling, minification and security.
   - Build core library in vanilla javascript
-  - Second Goal: Think to extend towards modern way to build a successive library
+  - Second Goal: Think to extend towards modern way to build a progressive library
   - Third Goal: Think to extend a modern Javascript towards a framework which include CSR+SSR, PWA, SEO, Routing, etc

 # Extra ordinary